 - Wake your child 15 minutes earlier than their usual time.
 For example, if your child wakes at 7:00 am normally, wake them at 6:45 am.
 This will only decrease their night sleep by 15 minutes.

-- Shift naps and feedings later by 15 minutes – if your baby goes down for nap at 12:00 pm, put them down for their nap at 11:45 am on the first day.
+- Shift naps and feedings earlier by 15 minutes – if your baby goes down for nap at 12:00 pm, put them down for their nap at 11:45 am on the first day.

 - Put your child down for bed 15 minutes earlier than usual.
 A 7:00 pm bedtime, will be 6:45 pm bedtime on the first night.